INTERVIEW-Asmussen says ECB rate guidance goes beyond 12 months

 "Many people are waiting for the elections then hope, expect ... a change in the German position.
 This is not what I would expect," he said, adding that other countries such as the Netherlands, Finland, Slovakia and Estonia shared its doubts.

 "It's easy to hide behind Germany...
 It's a group of countries, it's not only Germany," he said.
-(Writing by Mike Peacock and Paul Carrel; Editing by Hugh Lawson, Ron Askew)
+(Writing by Mike Peacock and Paul Carrel; Editing by Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan